Logarithmic sheaves of complete intersections: Stability for pencils of quadrics

-If a pencil of quadrics $\sigma$ contains no double hyperplanes, then $c_1(\calt_\sigma)=-2$.
-Lemma \ref{compressibility} then implies that compressible pencils of quadrics containing no double hyperplanes have slope-unstable logarithmic sheaves, thus proving the third item of Theorem \ref{mthm:stable}.
+This discussion proves the first two items \ref{thm c1=0} and \ref{thm c1=-1} of Theorem \ref{mthm:stable}.
+The next step is to analyze pencils of quadrics containing no singular hyperplanes.
+Lemma \ref{compressibility} implies that compressible pencils of quadrics having no singular hyperplane have slope-unstable logarithmic sheaves, thus proving the third item of Theorem \ref{mthm:stable}.